travis-ci/docs-travis-ci-com/user/caching.md

 they will share the same URL on the network.
 This could corrupt the cache, or the cache may contain files that are not usable in all jobs using it.
-In this case, we advise you to add a defining public environment variable name; e.g.,
+In this case, we advise you to add a public environment variable name to each job to create a unique cache entry; e.g. add

 ```
 CACHE_NAME=JOB1